Say Goodbye to Carpal Tunnel Pain

 - Taping: This can also be an effective option for CTS.
 Therapeutic taping supports the wrist and reduces pressure on the carpal tunnel that helps the nerve as well as the surrounding muscles to relax.
 Kinesiotape is a treatment provided at PRRM.
 We utilize taping combined with other non-surgical interventions to address CTS.

-- Instrument assisted soft tissue manipulation (IASTM): IASTM is another non-surgical option available for patients.
+- Instrument-assisted soft tissue manipulation (IASTM): IASTM is another non-surgical option available for patients.
 Application of a tool loosens ligament and muscle adhesions that can restrict movement of the wrist which compresses the carpal tunnel.
 IASTM also provides a healthy inflammatory response that helps the muscles heal.

 - Chiropractic Care: Chiropractic manipulative therapy is utilized to release the wrist and carpal joints.
 These adjustments after soft tissue therapy are very effective.

 - Physical Therapy: PT is utilized to promote strength and stability into the wrist and carpal joints.
-An emphasis is placed on increasing range of motion.
+An emphasis is placed on increasing the range of motion.
 The exercises and stretches prescribed lead to decreased symptoms.

 One of the most effective treatments for CTS is Nerve Hydrodissection.
 Nerve Hydrodissection can be completed right in our office.
-There are many benefits to this treatment including its low invasiveness, simplicity of procedure, and rate of recovery.
-The treatment is ultrasound guided which increases the specificity of cortisone or saline.
+There are many benefits to this treatment including its low invasiveness, simplicity of the procedure, and rate of recovery.
+The treatment is ultrasound-guided which increases the specificity of cortisone or saline.
 During the procedure the nerve is separated from the flexor retinaculum which provides the median nerve the ability to glide smoothly in the carpal tunnel, relieving symptoms.